neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 source coupling of OpenMC to MOOSE for a [!ac](LWR) pincell.
 While the entire domain is modelled by OpenMC, the MOOSE domain only consists of the solid regions.
-After providing the foundation in this tutorial, in [Tutorial 3](openmc_fluid.md) we will describe how to introduce both temperature and density feedback from MOOSE to OpenMC.
-Finally, in [Tutorial 4](coupled.md), we will combine the content of the previous tutorials to couple nekRS, OpenMC, and MOOSE heat conduction for fully-coupled multiphysics.
+After providing the foundation in this tutorial, in [Tutorial 7](openmc_fluid.md) we will describe how to introduce both temperature and density feedback from MOOSE to OpenMC.
+Finally, in [Tutorial 9](coupled.md), we will combine the content of the previous tutorials to couple NekRS, OpenMC, and MOOSE heat conduction for fully-coupled multiphysics.

 ## Particle Transport Coupling